Lynch will be the only player from Wisconsin on the roster

-Now entering his fourth year as the Head Men's Tennis Coach at Northern Illinois University, Patrick Fisher has guided the Huskies to a Mid-American Conference Championship, built stability and a talented roster to restore tradition and pride for the Huskies tennis program.
+Since he began his duties as the Head Men's Tennis Coach at Northern Illinois University in 2009, Patrick Fisher has guided the Huskies to two Mid-American Conference Championships, built stability and a talented roster to restore tradition and pride for the Huskies tennis program.

 En route to its Mid-American, Northern Illinois defeated both perennial conference powers Ball State and Western Michigan, who had combined for the last 14 MAC Championships until 2012.
 It was the first time since 1974 that the Huskies defeated both the Broncos and the Cardinals in the same season.